freenas/freenas-docs/userguide/system.rst

    |                      |                      |                                                                                                 |
    +----------------------+----------------------+-------------------------------------------------------------------------------------------------+

 Click the "Send Test Mail" button to verify that the configured email settings are working.
 If the test email fails, double-check the email address to send emails to by clicking the "Change E-mail" button for the *root* account in
 :menuselection:`Account --> Users --> View Users`.
+The test mail cannot be sent unless the *root* email address has been set.

 .. index:: System Dataset